Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

         1. (`ncn-mw#`) Use CANU to confirm that all switches are reachable.
 Reachable switches have their version information populated in the network version report.

+           Provide the password for the admin username on the management network switches.

            ```bash
            canu report network version
            ```